Commodities trader Trafigura launches carbon trading desk

 The Geneva-based firm set up a renewables and power division in 2019 to be a third core pillar alongside metals and oil trading.
 It also formed a joint venture called Nala Renewables to invest in green energy.

-Hauman was most recently head of crude oil for Europe, the company said in a statement said.
+Hauman was most recently head of crude oil for Europe, the company said in a statement.
 The new carbon team will be based in Geneva, Houston and Singapore.

 Some of the team is already in place and working but Trafigura said it was seeking more recruits.